amkillam/OpenLanguage/docs/api/WordprocessingML/FieldInstruction/FieldInstruction.md

 - Field instructions are mutable objects that can be modified after creation
 - Arguments list can be manipulated directly (add, remove, modify)
-- ToString() method reconstructs valid field code syntax
+- ToString() method reconstructs valid field instruction syntax
 - All string values are properly escaped when reconstructed
 - Nested fields are formatted with proper brace spacing
 - The component includes comprehensive enumerations for Word-specific values